Langlands correspondence for isocrystals and the existence of crystalline companions for curves: Introduction

 In \S\ref{lindepsec}, we show an $\ell$-independence type theorem of the trace of the action of a correspondence on cohomology groups.
 With the trace formalism developed in \S\ref{consttracsubsec}, even though there are some differences since we are dealing with algebraic stacks, our task is to translate the proof of \cite{KS} in our language.

 In the final section \S\ref{langcorrsec}, we show the Langlands correspondence.
-We state the main theorem and explain the idea of the proof in the first subsection.
-The actual proof is written in the second subsection, and we conclude the paper with some well-known applications.
+In order to be friendly to readers who are only interested in \S\ref{langcorrsec}, the section begins with some review of $p$-adic theory as well as recalling some notations of this paper.
+We state the main theorem and explain the idea of the proof in the second subsection.
+The actual proof is written in the third subsection, and we conclude the paper with some well-known applications.